Knowledge base

 sudo apt install ansible -y

-In order to deploy Mailman on the machine, import the SSH key and your OpenRC file via SFTP to the machine running the Ansible configuration.
+on the machine, import the SSH key and your OpenRC

-We recommend clients like putty, termius, mobaxterm... (any client that handles SSH/SFTP) to easily perform the import; you will need to provide the following information to connect to the machine:
+... (any tool that handles SSH / SFTP) to easily perform the import, you will just need to enter the following information to connect to the machine:

 - IP of the previously created machine